 Exit traditional retail, enter the era of connected commerce.
 Technology is pushing the boundaries of how we shop, and the physical stores are on the verge of transformation.

-There’s a direct link between digital connectivity and in store performance.
-Today, retail spaces can really resemble e-shops or be even more engaging, especially at the shelf edge.
-Immersion in customer experience and creation of value and trust, are key.
+There’s a direct link between digital connectivity and in-store performance.
+Today, the retail spaces can really resemble e-shops orbe even more engaging, especially at the shelf edge.
+The immersion in customer experience and a creation of value and trust are key.

 - Dynamic pricing generates a market within market.
 It can be used to attract a wider circle of customers.
 Integrated with online, it can support an uplift in consumer engagement which transforms into increased sales.
 Implementation of Scan & Go adds a personal touch to the pricing.
-One-click payments increases loyalty – anything more than a five-minute wait in line might be too long and risk losing the customer.
+One-click payments increase loyalty – anything more than a five-minute wait in line might be too long and risk losing the customer.
 Payments are a critical customer experience factor and have a significant impact on conversion.

 - Digital shelf promotions go with the creation of special menu, happy hours, ready steady sell-by date.
-The landscape is shifting from a mere information to experience that increases the likelihood of shopping in store.
+The landscape is shifting from a mere information to experience that increases the likelihood of shopping in a store.

 John Ryan, Stores Editor, Retail Week